gh, we saw

 Greek and Roman gods make this quite a fine collection of one of a kind

 antiquities.
-The statue of the
+The statue of the Boy with

 a Thorn is a classic.
 This one